 Prescription forms from England will be charged at the current English rate of £9.65 per item, unless you are entitled to free prescriptions in England.

-If you are entitled to any of the above the Pharmacy may ask you to show evidence that your entitled to your free NHS prescriptions.
+If you’re exempt from charges, the pharmacy may ask you to show evidence that you’re entitled to your free NHS prescriptions.